-In a letter to Joseph Hooker in 1871, he wrote: … if (and oh! what a big if!) we could conceive [of] some warm little pond, with all sorts of ammonia and phosphoric salts, light, heat, electricity etc. present, that a protein compound was chemically formed ready to undergo still more complex changes, at the present day such matter would be instantly absorbed, which would not have been the case before living creatures were found.
+In a letter to Joseph Hooker in 1871, he wrote: … if (and oh!
+What a big if!)
+We could conceive [of] some warm little pond, with all sorts of ammonia and phosphoric salts, light, heat, electricity etc. present, that a protein compound was chemically formed ready to undergo still more complex changes, at the present day such matter would be instantly absorbed, which would not have been the case before living creatures were found.
 1953 was a landmark year for scientists researching an evolutionary explanation for the appearance of life.